piotrek111/swagger-petstore-test/FUNCTIONAL TEST CASES.md

 - the petId used in the request doesn't conform to the expected length / format
 ##### Expected results:
 - Server returns `400 - Bad request`
+##### Additional notes:
+- It looks like Swagger api return `404 - Not found` (which makes sense as it cannot find a pet with that id).
+At the same time parsing of invalid `petId` throws a Java error so we end up with somewhat of a mixed state - API cannot find the requested pet but also fails at parsing the invalid id value and doesn't report why the parsing failed.